-Here’s a recipe destined to become a household staple because of its simplicity and flexibility.
+Here’s a recipe for pork chops destined to become a household staple because of its simplicity and flexibility.

 It’s simple enough for weeknight fare but special enough for guests.
 It makes up in minutes and can be made in advance.